devlemire/Learn-React-CRUD/README.md

 ~~~~
 ReactDOM.render(<App />, document.getElementById('app'));
 ~~~~
 5 - Now the basics of our react app are ready to go.
 Setup a basic html file and include at least one div in the body with the id of 'app'.
 We have to use 'app' because our initialize render method is looking for a document with element id of 'app' You can also change this to whatever you like.
-In addition include a script tag with a src attribute equal to the directory of where webpack will send bundle.js ( It is possible your directory is different than mine, it depends on your file structure and what you put in webpack.config.js )
+In addition include a script tag with a src attribute equal to the directory of where webpack will send bundle.js
 ~~~~
 <!DOCTYPE html>
 <html>